For housing benefit and council tax support purposes, a pensioner is anyone who has reached state pension credit age.

 Maximum housing benefit is 100% of the eligible rent that you pay after services such as heating, lighting, water rates and non dependant charges are taken out.
 If you pay rent to a private landlord, we may not be able to pay benefit on the full rent if it is too expensive or the accommodation is too large.
 Maximum council tax support is 100% of your council tax bill less any non-dependant charges.

 If you get guarantee credit or your total income is less than or the same as your applicable amount, you will get maximum housing benefit or council tax support (or both).
-If you do not get guarantee credit or income based employment support allowance and your income is higher than your applicable amount you will not get maximum benefit and/or council tax benefit.
+If you do not get guarantee credit or income based employment support allowance and your income is higher than your applicable amount you will not get maximum housing benefit and/or council tax support.
 The more money you have coming in the less benefit you will receive.